thatboyreegan/alx-low_level_programming/0x01-variables_if_else_while/README.md

 6-print_numberz.c is a C program that prints all single digit numbers of base 10 starting from 0, followed by a new line using putchar function
 7-print_tebahpla.c is a C program that prints the lowercase alphabets in reverse 8-print_base16.c is a C program that prints all the numbers of base 16 in lowercase, followed by a new line.
+9-print_comb.c is a C program that prints all possible combinations of single-digit numbers